 We're in this catch-up process for the long haul.
 In the meantime, we shouldn’t be surprised to be confronted by large groups of well-organized men (and their female flunkies, who are legion) marshaling their vast resources to get every last one of Pandora’s frolicking contraception-fueled demons back into the box.
 And we need to accept and prepare for the likelihood that much of the history of this century, when it’s finally written, will be the story of our children’s ongoing struggles against the organized powers that intend to seize back the means of our liberation, and turn back the clock to the way things used to be.

-What we’ve learned these past few weeks is: the fight for contraception is not only not over — it hasn’t even really started yet.
+The fight for contraception is not only not over — it hasn’t even really started yet.